 Hackney London Borough Council Homes

-Children's establishments run by Hackney London Borough Council.
+Children's establishments run (at some time in their history) by Hackney London Borough Council.

 - Randall House, Hutton Poplars, Rayleigh Road, Hutton, Brentwood

 - Serota House, Hutton Poplars, Rayleigh Road, Hutton, Brentwood

 - Katrine House, Hutton Poplars, Rayleigh Road, Hutton, Brentwood

 - Windermere House, Hutton Poplars, Rayleigh Road, Hutton, Brentwood